Functional equation for LC-functions with even or odd modulator: The Main Theorem

 \subsection{Functional equation for LC-functions with even or odd modulator}

-In this subsection, we present a reformulation of the Main Theorem, \fullref{Theorem}{t:Mai_The_v1}, by dividing the functional equation \eqref{e:Fun_Equ_LC_Fun} into two cases based on the parity of the modulator of the LC-function.
+In this subsection, we present a reformulation of the Main Theorem, Theorem~\ref{t:Mai_The_v1}, by dividing the functional equation \eqref{e:Fun_Equ_LC_Fun} into two cases based on the parity of the modulator of the LC-function.
 We then proceed to provide the proof.